-These initiatives have resulted in approximately 133 Bcf of methane emission reductions since 1993, which is equivalent to approximately 71 million metric tons of CO2e.
+These initiatives have resulted in approximately 139 Bcf of methane emission reductions in the U.S. since 1993, which is equivalent to approximately 75 million metric tons CO2e.
 These results reflect both the environmental benefit of minimizing and preventing methane emissions, and the economic incentive to keep natural gas in our pipelines and storage facilities.

-EPA's Natural Gas STAR and Methane Challenge Programs
+EPA's Methane Challenge Program

-For over 25 years, we have voluntarily participated in the EPA's Natural Gas STAR Program, implementing initiatives to reduce our methane emissions.
-In 2016, we became a partner in the EPA Natural Gas STAR Methane Challenge Program that provides us a flexible way to make specific and transparent commitments to implement methane emission reductions from our operations.
-We also participate in the Methane Challenge Program under the ONE Future Emission Intensity Commitment Option for our natural gas transmission and storage assets.
+For almost 30 years, we voluntarily participated in the EPA's Natural Gas STAR Program, implementing initiatives to reduce our methane emissions.
+The EPA discontinued the formal STAR program in 2022.
+In 2016, we became a partner in the EPA Natural Gas STAR Methane Challenge Program, which expanded the Natural Gas STAR program and provided us a flexible way to make specific and transparent commitments to implement methane emission reductions from our operations.
+We continue to participate in the Methane Challenge Program under the ONE Future Emission Intensity Commitment Option for our natural gas transmission and storage assets.